Action Plan Templates: 12 Ready-to-Use Formats for Business, Projects, and Personal Goals

 Set Deadlines With Buffer

 Add 2-3 business days of buffer to every deadline.
 If a task realistically takes 5 days, set the deadline for 7 days.
-This accounts for interruptions, approvals, and unexpected blockers without derailing the plan.
+This accounts for interruptions, approvals, and unexpected blockers.

 5